A Distance-preserving Matrix Sketch: Error Bounds and Distance Preserving Properties

 For example, in Figure~\ref{fig:rowDistances}, the true distance between points $x$ and $y$ is $r+d+r$.
 However, then in the reduced dataset, distance between points $x$ and $y$ will be the inter exemplar distance $d$.
 Therefore, the error between the pairwise distance of $x,y$ in the original and reduced dataset is 2$r$.

 Pairwise distances are the only concern in the row sketching algorithm.
-Since we fix the radius $r$ of each exemplar, we need to know the minimal number of exemplar we needed. $r$-covering number for the dataset represented by the $n\times p$ data matrix $\boldsymbol{X}$.
+Since we fix the radius $r$ of each exemplar, we need to know the minimal number of exemplars we needed for an $r$-covering number for the dataset represented by the $n\times p$ data matrix $\boldsymbol{X}$.
 If we know the distribution of the dataset, we could integrate this over all points to get the worst case overall error and expected error.